plone/plone.app.mosaic/docs/content-layouts.rst

     </records>

 prefix:
-  "plone.app.mosaic.app_tiles" for app tiles chose rest
+  "plone.app.mosaic.app_tiles" for app tiles - chose rest
 name:
-  Name of your tile configured in zcml
+  Name of your tile configured in zcml.
 label:
-  This is displayed in insert menu
+  This is displayed in insert menu.
 category:
   category on insert menu (e.g. structrue, field), a new category has to be registered, "hidden" to hide it
 tile_type:
-   text, field, app
+   text, field, app - app is most likely what you want
 default_value:
    for tile_type text only
 read_only:
-   if set to true tile is not clickable and has no little i / edit button (?) - while adding you can
+   If set to true tile is not clickable and has no little i / edit button.
+While adding you can change settings.
 settings:
-  if set to false tile has no little i / edit button (?) - no settings form while adding
+  If set to false tile has no little i / edit button - no settings form while adding.
 favorite:
   not used
 rich_text: